 Where Is Solar Growing the Fastest?

-Which market matters more: total capacity or growth rate?
+Which matters more: total capacity or growth rate?
 For policy, growth rate.
-For trade, total capacity.
+The fastest-growing markets in 2024 - 2026:

-India: Added over 24 GW in FY2024 and is targeting 500 GW of non-fossil electricity capacity by 2030.
-India's combination of high irradiance, falling panel prices, and aggressive government policy makes it the market with the most headroom for rapid growth.
+India: Added over 24 GW in FY2024 and targets 500 GW of non-fossil capacity by 2030.
+High irradiance, cheap panels, and aggressive policy give it the most headroom.

-Middle East and North Africa (MENA): Saudi Arabia, UAE, and Egypt are building gigawatt-scale solar projects at record-low unsubsidized prices.
-The UAE's Al Dhafra Solar Plant (2.1 GW) was completed in 2023 at a signed power price of $0.0135/kWh - the lowest in the world at the time.
+MENA: Saudi Arabia, UAE, and Egypt are building gigawatt-scale projects at record-low unsubsidized prices.
+The UAE's Al Dhafra plant (2.1 GW) was signed at $0.0135/kWh, the lowest in the world at the time.

 What Does This Mean for Global Solar's Future?

-Does 2030 actually look like the IEA scenarios?
-Probably above the floor case, below the stretch case - the usual story for energy projections.
+Does 2030 match the IEA scenarios?
+Probably above the floor case, below the stretch case, the usual story for energy projections.

 Summary

-Solar energy is now a global phenomenon, with 2,280 GW installed across virtually every country by end-2024 - up from just 40 GW in 2010.
-China leads with 887 GW (39% of global total), followed by the European Union (263 GW) and the United States (222 GW).
-On a per-capita and grid-share basis, Australia, the Netherlands, Germany, and Spain lead, with solar providing 12 - 17% of their annual electricity.
-India, Brazil, and MENA are the fastest-growing markets, driven by falling costs and strong policy support.
-The IEA projects global solar capacity could triple by 2030 in its base scenario - a trajectory that positions solar as the largest single electricity source in the world within this decade.
+Solar is now global: 2,280 GW installed by end-2024, up from 40 GW in 2010.
+China leads with 887 GW (39%), then the EU (263 GW) and USA (222 GW).
+On grid-share, Australia, the Netherlands, Germany, and Spain lead with 12 - 17% of their electricity from solar.
+India, Brazil, and MENA grow fastest.
+The IEA projects capacity could triple by 2030, positioning solar as the world's largest single electricity source this decade.